Artists of Hope

 She quickly led me to other images of Bro.
 Martin’s, whose artistic work extends much beyond book jackets.
 Known to work on as many as fifteen diverse projects at a time, his art includes illustrating missals, carving tiles, firing clay pots and bowls, painting stained-glass windows, designing blueprints for churches and houses of prayer, and making liturgical furniture.
 Each day, he moves between art spaces around the sprawling 250-acre campus of Saint Meinrad Archabbey, located sixty-five miles west of Louisville in southern Indiana.

-It was here at St. Meinrad’s where Bro.
+It was here at Saint Meinrad’s where Bro.
 Martin’s religious vocation came to full bloom, a vocation intertwined with the making of art.
 He’d always been drawn to art; even as a child, he’d “pick up junk and draw on it.”
 Later he would study art at Boston University before entering the Marianist order and becoming a brother.
-For thirty years, he continued to work as a brother-artist in what he felt to be a spiritually satisfying atmosphere.
+For thirty years, he continued to work as a brother and artist in what he felt to be a spiritually satisfying atmosphere.

 “Artists like Brothers Martin and Mickey enable us to see the life around us with fresh eyes.”